Skip to main content

 • After the National Federation of the Blind sued over inaccessible check-in kiosks at CVS MinuteClinics, CVS agreed to remove the kiosks over 18 months and ensure any replacement technology works for blind people.
 This settlement demonstrates what a legitimate stopgap pathway looks like: acknowledging the barrier, providing interim alternatives, and committing to full remediation -- not deploying an overlay and claiming the problem is solved.

-• A plain-text syllabus shared alongside an inaccessible LMS until proper remediation is complete
+• An Equally Effective Alternate Access Plan for an inaccessible LMS or vendor platform until remediation is complete

 • A manually updated HTML list of video links and transcripts while an inaccessible video library is rebuilt

-• Publishing alt-text as a separate document when it's not yet integrated into the CMS
+• Publishing alt text as a separate document when it is not yet integrated into the CMS

 Overlays?